AutoJoin: Efficient Adversarial Training against Gradient-Free Perturbations for Robust Maneuvering via Denoising Autoencoder and Joint Learning: Conclusion, Limitations, and Future Work

+AutoJoin is constrained to the regression task of autonomous driving rather than being a general-purpose data augmentation technique.
+Our focus is on autonomous driving given the significance in making autonomous driving systems robust to perturbations considering the real-world impacts (such as accidents or fatalities) that could occur if such driving systems fail.
+Another limitation is that while we use real-world images for training/testing, we have not deployed AutoJoin in a real-world test driving scenario.
+This limits our understanding of how AutoJoin would work within day-to-day driving scenarios.
+Such testing would be absolutely necessary in order to ensure the efficacy of AutoJoin in autonomous driving systems and the safety of all parties during the testing scenario.

-\model{}'s focus is robust maneuvering.
-In the future, we would like to test it on more tasks such as image classification and natural language processing. \model{}'s modularity should allow for easy adaption into those tasks.
-We are also interested in expanding \model{} to explore wider perturbation space and more intensity levels to remove any use of FID as well as using other perturbation sets.
-Furthermore, we would like to explore means to improve clean and combined performance on the Honda/Waymo datasets with ResNet-50 through the reconstructions from the decoder.
-Lastly, an limitation of our work is the lack of theoretical support.
-However, this is still an open problem as all SOTA techniques we compared with show no or very limited theoretical evidence.
-As future work, we would like to seek theory to support our findings.
+In the future, we are interested in expanding \model{} to explore wider perturbation space and more intensity levels to remove any use of FID as well as using other perturbation sets.
+Furthermore, we would like to explore means to improve clean and combined performance on the Honda/Waymo datasets with ResNet-50.
+Although our work lacks theoretical support, this remains an open problem since the state-of-the-art techniques we compared with also lack theoretical evidence.
+Seeking theoretical support for our findings would be an interesting research direction.